 Differences, rather than threaten to topple our love bond, offer a unique opportunity and potential for balance.

-Instead of, or as well as, exchanging valentines gifts, why not carve out time for a conversation about the differences that attracted you; the delicious memories that lay in wait in your origin story; listen for the strengths your differences bring to your shared relationship; notice how the differences provide both of you with alternative perspectives, continuous learning and self-expansion - recognise all that you bring as individuals to the space between you is a constant wellspring for enrichment and balance for both of you.
+Carve out time for a conversation about the differences that attracted you to one another; delicious memories that lay in wait in your origin story.
+Listen for the strengths your differences bring to your shared relationship; notice how the differences provide both of you with alternative perspectives, continuous learning and self-expansion.
+Recognise all that you both contribute to the shared space between you and the wellspring for enrichment and balance that exists there.

-Changing your perception of your differences changes your Lovers' Dance and your relationship becomes free to serve as a springboard to opportunity and vitality for both of you, throughout your life together.
+Changing your perception of your differences can change your Lovers' Dance and your relationship can once again become free to serve as a springboard to opportunity and vitality for both of you, throughout your life together.